 The HTTPD CNB (Cloud Native Buildpack) allows you to specify a version of the

 Apache HTTP Server to use during deployment.
-This version can be specified in a
+This version can be specified

-buildpack.yml.
-When specifying a version of
+BP_HTTPD_VERSION environment variable.
+When specifying a version

-the Apache HTTP Server, you must choose a version that is available within the
+of the Apache HTTP Server, you must choose a version that is available within the

 Specifying a version of